sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-simple-jit-in-rust.md

 {% endhighlight %}

 We've allocated our JIT memory, aligned it, set it as executable, and then filled it with the ```RET``` instruction.
 We're ready to write some code into it.

+*Note:* You'll notice we don't explicitly call libc::free() after we allocate.
+For simplicity, we treat the JIT'ed functions we create as long-lived, but a full-blown JIT would likely use better memory hygiene.

 # Getting ready to write our first program